AkaraTawng/recipe-blog-challenge-dev-io/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-I developed this checkout pagte as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
+I developed this recipe blog post page as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build an application to complete the given user stories and replicate the provided Figma design.

 ## How To Use